dalonsodev/DrinkWise/README.md

 - [x] Implement accessibility standards.
 - [x] Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
 - [x] Add ability for the user to see cocktail details (e.g. ingredients, allergens) by tapping the drink card.
-- [] Assess potential file refactorings to improve readability, mantainability and preserve alignment with best practices.
+- [x] Assess potential file refactorings to improve readability, mantainability and preserve alignment with best practices.
+- [x] Deploy to Netlify for a live demo.
 - [] Polish some loose ends and testing in diferent devices.
-- [] Deploy to Netlify for a live demo.

 ---

 ## 📬 Contact

-For questions or feedback, reach out at **[email]**.
+For questions or feedback, reach out at **masdavidalonso@gmail.com**.
-A live demo will be available at **[Netlify/Vercel link]** once deployed.
+A live demo will be available at **https://drinkwisemenu.netlify.app/** once deployed.